• Home

 • Why it Matters: Managing time effectively reduces stress, which is pivotal for maintaining mental health and wellness at law school.

-• Benefits: Consistent study patterns and allocated break times can prevent burnouts and increase productivity.
+• Benefits: Consistent study patterns and allocated break times can prevent burnout and increase productivity.

 • Tips: Prioritize tasks, set achievable goals, and reward yourself upon completion.
-Remember, breaks are as essential as study hours in the context of mental health and wellness at law school.
+Remember, breaks are as essential as study hours in the context of mental health at law school.

 • Exercise Regularly:

-• Why it Matters: Regular exercise directly impacts mental health and wellness at law school by reducing stress and anxiety levels.
+• Why it Matters: Regular exercise directly impacts mental health by reducing stress and anxiety.

 • Benefits: Enhanced mood, increased energy, and better sleep patterns.